QtonSolutions/BarcodeScanner/README.md

 BarcodeScanner
 ==============

 Cross-platform BarcodeScanner for Cordova / PhoneGap.
+(Qton version which only parses CODE_128 on iOS)

 Follows the [Cordova Plugin spec](http://cordova.apache.org/docs/en/3.0.0/plugin_ref_spec.md), so that it works with [Plugman](https://github.com/apache/cordova-plugman).